billniebel/a-bit-about/_posts/2024-10-23-The-Miami-Rivers-Survey.md

 The **caveat** here is:
 don't expect the arrangement and labeling of townships to be uniform on the two sides of the Miami River!

+So 02 05 MRS decodes to "range 5 counting up from the Ohio River, township 2 counting east from the Great Miami River in the MRS survey"
+ — but missing in some ranges some beginning township numbers, in an effort to align the township numbers in different ranges.

+Yet its neighbor 02 05 EAST, west across the river and in another survey, decodes differently to "range 5 counting EAST from the survey's Prime Meridian, township 2 counting north from the Great Miami River" with the survey for _Congress Lands West of Miami River_ having its Prime Meridian the Ohio/Indiana border.

+As they say on the TV, "you can't make this stuff up!"
+But you can get it wrong.
+Be careful to know enough.
+And put it to use!

 Check out the links below to explore related material.
 You will be rewarded!

 MCEO focuses on Montgomery County and so it's easier to find local material.